cytix-software/AppSec-Detection-Framework/README.md

    - Start the current batch
    - Restart the current batch
 3. View the current batch status
+4. Generate recordedTests output for your scanner

+##### Recorded Tests Generator

+The management interface now includes a utility to help generate the `recordedTests` output for your scanner:

+1. Enter your scanner name (e.g., "zap_v2.16.0")
+2. Provide a description of your scanner's capabilities in the scan profile field
+3. For each test in the current batch:
+   - Select which CWEs were detected by checking the boxes in the "Detected CWEs" column
+   - Select which CWEs were not detected by checking the boxes in the "Undetected CWEs" column
+   - A CWE can only be in one category at a time (detected or undetected)
+4. Click "Generate Recorded Tests" to create the JSON output
+5. Copy the output and add it to your `data.json` file

+This utility makes it easy to record your scanner's test results in the correct format for the ASDF framework.

 For more information, run:
 ```sh